maxharlow/tutorials/build-a-website-with-html-and-git/README.md

     $ npm install -g live-server

 You should also create a new project directory for the files we are going to be creating in this tutorial.
+If you've not done this before, try following these two guides:

 * [How do I use the terminal?](https://github.com/maxharlow/tutorials/tree/master/getting-started#essentials-of-the-terminal)
 * [How should I organise my files?](https://github.com/maxharlow/tutorials/tree/master/getting-started#organising-your-files)